Alcohol and Drug Policy

 Local statues adhere to State guidelines regarding sanctions for violations.
 Iowa State law considers the manufacture, deliver, or possession of illegal drugs to be a class "B" felony, punishable by confinement of up to 50 years and fines up to $1 million.

 Federal law (specifically the Controlled Substances Act passed in 1970) likewise prohibits the manufacture, distribution, and possession of controlled substances.
-Please see this link for full detail on the limitations and sanctions for violation of this act.

 Programming: Alcohol and Other Drug Education